sebivenlo/dockerstart/README.md

 ## Linux

-Somehow, things under Linux are a bit harder, mostly because linux does not a virtual machine layer.
+Somehow, things under Linux are a bit harder, mostly because linux does not require a virtual machine layer, which makes docker more lightweight.
 Anyhow, on my machine, the docker0 ip address in 172.17.0.1, one can resolve this in the `hosts` file, see below.

 ## Windows